Abdoun neighborhood

 Abdoun is a residential area of Amman, Jordan.
-Abdoun is considered by many to be the most affluent district of the city, and is located towards the south of the city.
-Some of Jordan's most expensive real estate is located in the district.
+It is located towards the South-West of the city in the Zahran District.
+Abdoun is considered by many to be the most affluent Neighborhood in the City.
+Some of Jordan's most expensive real estate is located in the Area.

+Abdoun is Technically Divided into Two Parts, South and North Abdoun, but both South and North Abdoun are known to Locals simply as Abdoun.

-Abdoun Circle is surrounded by numerous restaurants, cafés and stalls, and is a popular spot among Amman's youth.
+Abdoun Circle is surrounded by numerous restaurants, cafés, Malls and stalls, and is a popular spot among Amman's youth.
 Abdoun Mall, the first mall to open in Amman at the time of its opening, is also located in the district.
+TAJ Lifestyle Center, one of the most Upscale Shopping Centers in Jordan is also Located in the Neighborhood.
+The Neighborhood has Numerous Parks like the Housing Bank Garden, the Japanese Park, Amman Martyrs Park and Aldiyar Park.

-Abdoun is neighbored by the districts of Deir Ghbar, Sweifieh, Jabal Al-Akhdar, Al-Hilal, Al-Yasmin, and Jabal Amman.
+Abdoun is neighbored by the Neighborhoods of Deir Ghbar, Sweifieh, Jabal Al-Akhdar, Al-Hilal, Al-Yasmin, and Jabal Amman.
 The Abdoun Bridge connects the 4th Circle in Jabal Amman to the Abdoun Circle and a highway continues through Abdoun and into south Amman.